 If your kids are into tuna sandwiches, they’re going to LOVE this vegan version.

 This soup is the perfect weeknight dinner for the whole family.
-Hearty yet wholesome and made with just 10 ingredients, it’s a soup with bits of vegan sausage that makes for the ultimate comfort food!
+Hearty yet wholesome and made with a little over 10 ingredients, it’s a comforting soup that makes for the ultimate comfort food!
 Instant Pot instructions included.

 With gooey vegan cheese and pesto lathered between crispy buttered bread, your kids won’t even notice that there are greens hiding in these decadent grilled cheeses.
 But omit the pickled jalapeños (I’ve been told kids don’t like spicy peppers)!